Overview of Curricular Offerings for High School Students

 CAREER AND TECHNICAL EDUCATION

 The Polytech offers access to a wide variety of career and technical education courses offered at various community colleges.
-Current pathways include Allied Health, Engineering, and Information Technology Systems.
-Students who successfully complete the College and Career Readiness course are eligible to take community college courses with case management from The Polytech staff.
+Current pathways include Healthcare, Engineering, Education, Manufacturing, and Information Technology Systems.
+Students who successfully complete the College and Career Readiness course are eligible to take community college courses with one-on-one advising, case management, and tutoring support from The Polytech staff.